"Strategy without tactics is the slowest route to victory. Tactics without strategy is the noise before defeat." – Sun Tzu

 For example, in recent years Chevron has spent considerable time and money instilling a safety culture, and these efforts have proven effective.
 However, the new challenge facing Chevron – if its acquisition is successful – is the efficient management of the company’s own SOP integration with Anadarko.
 Surely there is an opportunity to collaborate on procedures at various types of wells.
 The typical approach of “each region is different so let them continue” will prevent Chevron and their newly acquired employees from reaching their greatest operational potential.
 Consistent and transparent SOPs across business units will improve:

 Following its acquisition, Chevron or Oxy has a limited amount of time to bring its people together and integrate processes across Anadarko before the business cost begins to add up.
 To their benefit, technology solutions are available that can accelerate and add significant value to their efforts.
-For example, Parsable is already assisting some of the world’s largest O&G and industrial companies develop solutions to similar challenges by giving these organizations the tools to share ideas, iterate process improvement, deploy SOPs, and manage large decentralized workforces.
+For example, Parsable is already assisting some of the world’s largest O&G and industrial companies develop solutions to similar challenges by giving these organizations the connected worker tools to share ideas, iterate process improvement, deploy SOPs, and manage large decentralized workforces.

 By leveraging technology purpose-built for the unique operational needs of enterprise O&G companies, whoever acquires Anadarko will: